Sofia Andres: Personal life

+In Karen Davila’s vlog, Andres revealed in October 2022, the groundbreaking of a Scandinavian styled second home at Lipa, Batangas for her mother, Monette.
+A painter and interior designer, she personally designed the interior.

 She is close to co-Star Magic artist Michelle Vito, Claire Ruiz and Elisse Joson with whom she considers as her best friends.
 On March 26, 2015, she finished her high school education at ADT Montessori School located in Pasig.

 In an interview with The Hive Asia, Andres stated that she has been suffering from anxiety disorder throughout her career.

-She has a daughter, named Zoe (born November 24, 2019) with her current boyfriend, Daniel Miranda.